yukikongju/Data-Science-Machine-Learning-Ressources/README.md

     5. Practice Book: Machine Learning with Python by Chris Albon (focus on data preprocessing and all the ML algorithms)
     6. Practice Book: Introduction to Machine Learning with Python by Andreas Muller (focus on model visualization)
     7. Practice Book: Feature Engineering for Machine Learning by Alice Zheng (focus on featurization)
-    8. Practice Book: Forcasting Principles and Practices with R: https://otexts.com/fpp2/ (focus on time-series and forecasting)

     Checklist:
     - Data Preprocessing:
          a.
 Renaming Columns, Replacing Values, Delete Rows/Columns, Handling Missing values and outliers, Grouping columns/rows/dataframe